 Help us Join the Dots!

-Dear Cities of Mitcham, Unley and Onkaparinga Residents,
+Dear Cities of Mitcham, Marion, Burnside, Unley and Onkaparinga Residents,

 The bad news is that the grassy woodland ecosystem dominated by grey box eucalypt trees that you live in is nationally threatened!
 The good news is that you can help conserve and enhance what's left by what you put in your gardens.

-By planting local indigenous understorey plants from Grey Box Grassy Woodlands in your gardens, around 450 local residents are already reconnecting remnants of this nationally threatened ecological community.
+By planting local indigenous understorey plants from Grey Box Grassy Woodlands in your gardens, around 500 local residents are already reconnecting remnants of this nationally threatened ecological community.
 The map (below right) shows the local pre-European extent, how much local remnant is not protected by reserves, and how people like you are helping to protect and extend what's left.We're inviting the rest of you to 'join the dots' by simply confirming the physical address where your Grey Box Day plants were established if you have purchased in the past.
 If you haven't participated previously, you can get involved in the upcoming plant sale!
-Check out the plant list (421kB pdf) and ORDER NOW

 Grey Box (Eucalyptus microcarpa) Woodlands provide important natural habitats for many native animals such as possums, reptiles, butterflies and birds.Traditionally they extended from Sellicks Hill to Burnside, mainly along the Hills Face and Adelaide Plains.
 However since clearance its distribution has been reduced from over 20,000 hectares to under 2,000 hectares with most of the remaining woodland threatened by weeds, introduced animals, urbanisation and inappropriate recreational activities.

-This event has been coordinated by the Grey Box Community Group, Inc. and Department of Environment, Water and Natural Resources (DEWNR) through the Urban Biodiversity Unit.
+This event has been coordinated by the Grey Box Community Group, Inc. and Natural Resources Adelaide and Mt Lofty Ranges through the Urban Biodiversity Unit.
 Grey Box Grassy Woodlands and Derived Native Grasslands of South-eastern Australia have been listed, and are protected as a nationally threatened ecological community under the Environment Protection and Biodiversity Conservation Act 1999 (the EPBC Act).